trengrj/recent/README.rst

 2. Logs history immediately, rather than at the close of the session.

-3. Provides a command called recent for searching logs.
+3. Provides a command called ``recent`` for searching logs.

-installation instructions
+Installation instructions
 -------------------------

 You need will need sqlite installed.